sequelize/sequelize/README.md

 Sequelize follows [SEMVER](http://semver.org).
 Supports Node v6 and above to use ES6 features.

+## v5 Release (March 13, 2019)

-**Version 5 was released on March 13, 2019!** You can find upgrade guide and changelog on [upgrade-to-v5.md](https://github.com/sequelize/sequelize/blob/master/docs/upgrade-to-v5.md).
+You can find the upgrade guide and changelog on [upgrade-to-v5.md](https://github.com/sequelize/sequelize/blob/master/docs/upgrade-to-v5.md).

 ## Table of Contents
 - [Installation](#installation)